CharlietheCharlie/Tranger-ai/README.md

 Tranger — Real-Time Collaborative Travel Planner

-A full-stack real-time collaborative travel planning application built with Next.js, Prisma, PostgreSQL, and Socket.IO.
+A full-stack real-time collaborative travel planning application with AI-generated trip planning, drag-and-drop itinerary management, real-time chat, image upload, and secure invite links. built with Next.js, Prisma, PostgreSQL, and Socket.IO.
 It allows users to create itineraries, manage daily activities with drag-and-drop, chat in real time, invite collaborators via secure links, and upload images to comments.

 This project focuses on: